- too it is for drifting sideways without forward movement

 - Try the coanda effect in your kitchen with a spoon

-- not only the jet is bend, too the spoon is attracted
+- as here with the animation, not only the jet is bend, too the spoon is attracted

 Ref.
 Coanda effect = the sticking flow Ref.
 Coanda effect says, that a flow of gas or liquid will follow a convex surface, when it enter as a tangent to this surface.